15 Government Internships for High School Students

 Through this internship, you will gain practical work experience by working with mentors like research scientists, engineers, and other professionals.
 While you can find many STEM opportunities, NASA also offers internships in business, arts, social sciences, and many other non-STEM fields.
 NASA OSTEM offers three internship sessions, with each session involving short-term work on a specific project.
 You can select a different project in the next session.
 You can keep an eye out for the internship updates and guidelines here.

-5. National Institute of Health High School Summer Internship Program (HS-SIP)
+5. National Institutes of Health (NIH) High School Summer Internship Program (HS-SIP)

 Fields: Healthcare research, mainly in biomedical, behavioral, and social sciences